Colleges of the University of Santo Tomas: Renamed and separated colleges

 The Faculty of Medicine and Surgery and the Faculty of Pharmacy were both founded in 1871 as the Facultad de Medicina y Farmacia and separated in 1901 to become two different faculties.

 In 1896, the Faculty of Philosophy and Letters was founded, while the College of Liberal Arts was founded in 1926.
 In 1964, the College of Liberal Arts was reorganized, with the A.B. programs merged with the Faculty of Philosophy and Letters, becoming the Faculty of Arts and Letters.
 The programs leading to Bachelor of Science degrees were reorganized to become the College of Science.
 The College of Science retained the college color and seal of the College of Liberal Arts.

 The College of Commerce and Business Administration had several name changes.
 It was first called as the School of Commerce in 1933.
 Later on, it developed to become the College of Commerce in 1934, College of Commerce and Accountancy in 1988, and eventually to its present name in 2004.

 The College of Fine Arts and Design and the Conservatory of Music were originally part of the College of Architecture and Fine Arts.
-The Department of Fine Arts separated from the College of Architecture and became the College of Fine Arts and Design in 2000.
+The Conservatory of Music separated in 1946, while the remaining Departments of Fine Arts and Architecture separated in 2000 to become the College of Fine Arts and Design and the College of Architecture, respectively.

 The Institute of Physical Therapy was renamed as the College of Rehabilitation Sciences in 2001.

 The Alfredo M. Velayo College of Accountancy became an independent college from the College of Commerce and Accountancy in 2004.
-It was also the first college of the university to be named after an alumnus.
+It was also the first and currently, the only college of the university to be named after an alumnus.

 In 2006, the Institute of Tourism and Hospitality Management was founded from the College of Education.
 It became the College of Tourism and Hospitality Management in 2008.

-The Institute of Information and Computing Sciences (IICS) was established in 2014 from the Faculty of Engineering.
+The Institute of Information and Computing Sciences was established in 2014 from the Faculty of Engineering.
+Originally named as the Institute of Information and Computer Studies, it became the College of Information and Computing Sciences in 2021.

 Roll call

 In university events, like the Thomasian Welcome Walk and the sending-off rights, the roll call of the university colleges is done according to their foundation year instead of the usual alphabetical order.
 Founded in 1611, the Faculty of Sacred Theology is called and introduced first.
-Being the youngest, founded in 2014, the Institute of Information and Computing Sciences is called last.
+Being the youngest, founded in 2017, the Graduate School of Law is called last.

 The Thomasian, the university website, USTET application forms, and most official publications follow the same way of presenting the colleges.